 Bull terriers range between 40 and 70 pounds or so and work best for big, active families, who want to include the family pet in most outings and plans.

-Because they were often left to live outdoors with their flocks, Pyrenees are pretty independent dogs.
+Because these giant white dogs were often left to live outdoors with their flocks, Pyrenees are pretty independent dogs.
 They still make good family pets for those with the kind of space these dogs require, but they aren’t as clingy as many other breeds – they won’t hesitate to wander off if the urge strikes them.

 The Great Pyrenees are white furry dogs that shed quite heavily, so they aren’t great for those who demand a tidy home.
 They can also present significant training challenges, which makes them a poor choice for novice pet owners.

 One of the oldest breeds in the world, the Afghan hound was originally produced in the hot deserts and cold mountains of Afghanistan, where they were tasked with hunting large prey (including leopards and other formidable quarry).
 They are natural-born runners, who can maintain very high speeds for long distances.